atrocore/atrocore/README.md

 ### What Are the Advantages of Using It?

-* Really quick time to market and low implementation costs!
+* Really quick time-to-market and low implementation costs!
 * Configurable, flexible and customizable
 * Free – 100% open source, licensed under GPLv3
-* REST API
+* REST API for everything
 * Web-based and platform independent
 * Based on modern technologies
 * Good code quality